seed-labs/seed-emulator/tools/DemoSystem/yesterday_once_more/03_mirai/README.md

 DOCKER_BUILDKIT=0 docker compose build
 ```

-3. Operate on the `DemoSystem` webpage
+3. Operate on the `DemoSystem` webpage.

+    After the shooting range is successfully activated, select to enter the `Map` page and then proceed with the subsequent operations.